 Heat the olive oil in a soup pot over medium heat, add the ground beef and onion and cook until beef is browned, breaking it up as it cooks.
 Add the garlic and cook another minute.
 Stir in the ranch dressing and taco seasoning packets and cook and stir for another minute.
 Add the un-drained, diced tomatoes, Rotel tomatoes, and green chilies; cook and stir for 5 minutes.
 Stir in the beef broth and the undrained chili beans.
 Drain and rinse the kidney beans and pinto beans; drain the corn and add all to the pot and bring up to a boil.
 Reduce heat to a simmer and cook for at least 30 minutes or up to 1 hour, stirring occasionally.
 Can hold longer over low heat.

 Serve with a sprinkle of cheese, chopped tomato, diced avocado, tortilla chips, green onion and a dollop of sour cream, or your own favorite toppings, if desired.

 Cook's Notes: This is the mix of beans and veggies that I use, but with a well stocked pantry, you can vary the recipe according to your own tastes, using a variety of substitutes.
+I also like to add in 1/2 pound of raw sausage such as breakfast, Italian sausage or bratwurst along with the ground beef.
 Swap the beef for ground turkey or use cooked, shredded chicken for a different twist.

 Requires Adobe Reader - download it free!©Deep South Dish